carobro/PyGIS/README.md

 # PyGIS

+work with owl data 🦉
-we will work on the own data
+work based on QGIS